Maia Conran

 Maia Conran’s research interrogates the structural forms of film and photography production and disstribution.
 Her artworks challenge the politics of these infrastructures and seek to offer a critical and collaborative methodology of resistance.
 Through movement, voice, and collage she leverages the everyday to reflect on institutional power structures.

 Residencies have been instrumental to devloping Maia ‘s artwork.
-She has been selected for residencies in the National Slate Museum of Wales, for Cardiff Contemporary Arts Festival, Kingsgate Workshops, London, Standpoint, London, and at Station in Bristol.
+She has been selected for residencies in the National Slate Museum of Wales, Cardiff Contemporary Arts Festival, Kingsgate Workshops, London, Standpoint, London, and at Station in Bristol.

 www.maiaconran.com